ORPT 301. Dental Radiology. 1 Hour.

 Semester course; .5 lecture and 1.5 clinical hours.
 1 credit.
 Enrollment restricted to students in the D.D.S. program as selected by the course director.
 This course will give selected students with an interest in expanding beyond the normal curriculum the opportunity to experience a variety of dental forensic activities, including working with the chief medical examiner’s office in Richmond in the proper identification of unidentified bodies.
 Graded as Pass/Fail.

-Yearlong course; 1.5 clinical hours (80 total).
-1.5 credits.
+Semester course; 2 clinical hours.
+0.75 credits.
 Enrollment is restricted to students with D4 class status and who are selected to participate.
+Students must enroll in this course for two consecutive semesters.
 This selective will allow the student to experience a variety of activities in orofacial pain.
 Students will develop the skills to take detailed patient histories, create thoughtful differential diagnoses, critically evaluate conditions, write prescriptions and interact with other health care providers.
 By the end of the course, students will be proficient in recognizing and managing conditions such as TMD and atypical facial pain.
-Students receive CO grading in the fall and pass/fail grade and credit are awarded in spring.
+Graded as Pass/Fail.

-Yearlong course; 1.5 clinic hours.
-1 credit.
+Semester course; 1.5 clinic hours.
+0.5 credit.
 Clinic time may be weekly, in block rotation or variable schedule.
 Enrollment is restricted to students with D4 class status and who are selected to participate.
+Students must enroll in this course for two consecutive semesters.
 This selective will allow the student to experience a variety of activities in oral and maxillofacial pathology.
 Students will learn how a biopsy specimen is processed into a slide, how pathologists make diagnoses and how pathology is a critical component in multidisciplinary patient care.
 Students will be exposed to oral pathology as a career and will learn the process of running a lab.
 Students with interest in performing biopsies in practice and those interested in an oral surgery residency, oral medicine residency, oral pathology residency or a dental oncology fellowship will find this selective beneficial.
-Students receive CO grading in the fall and a pass or fail grade and earned credit in the spring.
+Graded as Pass/Fail.

 ORPT 732.
 Clinical Oral Pathology and Oral Medicine.
 1 Hour.